Prince Vijaya: Ancestry

 Suppadevi fled from the attack, but encountered Sinha again.
 Sinha was attracted to her and she caressed him, mindful of the prophecy.
 He kept Suppadevi in captivity in a cave, and they had two children: a son named Sinhabahu (or Sihabahu, "lion-armed") and a daughter named Sinhasivali (or Sihasivali).
 When the children grew up, Sinhabahu asked his mother why she and Sinha looked so different.
-After she told him about her royal ancestry, he decided to go to Vanga.
-While Sinha was out, Sinhabahu escaped from the cave with Suppadevi and Sinhasivali.
-They reached a village, where they met a general of the Vanga Kingdom.
-The general was a cousin of Suppadevi, and later married her.
+Upon learning about her royal ancestry, he decided to go to Vanga.
+While Sinha was away, Sinhabahu escaped from the cave with Suppadevi and Sinhasivali.
+They reached a village, where they met a general of the Vanga Kingdom—a cousin of Suppadevi—who later married her.
 Sinha began ravaging villages to find his missing family.
 The king of Vanga announced a reward to anyone who could kill Sinha, and Sinhabahu killed his father to claim the reward.
 By the time Sinhabahu returned to the capital, the king of Vanga was dead.
 Sinhabahu was crowned the new king, but later passed the kingship to his mother's husband (the general).
 Returning to his birthplace in Lala, he founded the city of Sinhapura (or Sihapura).
 Sinhabahu married his sister, Sinhasivali, and they had 32 sons (16 pairs of twins).
 Vijaya Singha ("the greatly victorious") was their eldest son, followed by his twin Sumitta.

 The location of Sinhapura is uncertain.
 It has been identified with Singur, West Bengal (in the Rada, or Rarh, region) or Singhpur, near Jajpur (Sinhapura, Odisha).
 Those who identify the Lala kingdom with present-day Gujarat place it in present-day Sihor.
 Another theory identifies it with the village of Singupuram, near Srikakulam in Andhra Pradesh.
 It has also been placed in present-day Thailand or on the Malay Peninsula.